Recipe by Sara

 "A simple soy sauce-based marinade will leave you with tender and tasty baked salmon!
-Stuff filets with a quick cream cheese mixture and top with a teriyaki glaze.
-Then sit back and enjoy the raves!" — Sara
+Stuff fillets or salmon steaks with a quick cream cheese mixture and top with a teriyaki glaze.
+Then sit back and enjoy the raves!"

 Watch video tips and tricks

 whole grain Dijon mustard

 salmon fillets or steaks

 I have made this recipe twice since I found it and everyone raves about it!
 The mustard and ginger are great compliments to the flavor of the salmon without being too over-powering.
 I used whipped cream cheese so it was easier to stir and stuff the salmon.
 The second time I made it, I used half sour cream and half cream cheese and it had a great taste.
 I would recommend this to anyone who loves salmon!

 The recipe itself sounds good...
 It sounds like it would work, but it just didn't for my family.

 I wouldn't make it again...
 It wasn't that good, and it had a lot of ingredients that I don't normally buy, that I had to go "out of my way" for, if you will.